 2012-19 Karen MacKinnon

-Founded in 2002, Artes Mundi was established as an initiative by artist and cultural entrepreneur, William Wilkins CBE with the support of the Welsh Assembly Government, the City of Cardiff, Arts Council Wales and BBC Cymru.
+Artes Mundi was founded in 2002 as an initiative by artist and cultural entrepreneur, William Wilkins CBE, to address a perceived lack of awareness of contemporary visual art in Wales and the risk-aversion in museums and galleries that led to its limited representation in their programmes.
+Our founding partners were the Arts Council of Wales, BBC Cymru, Cardiff Council, Amgueddfa Cymru, the Wales Tourist Board and the Welsh Development Agency, who shared our aim of bringing some of the world’s most exciting contemporary artists to Wales.
 We are best known for our international exhibition and prize which takes place in Cardiff every two years, one of Wales’ biggest and most exciting contemporary visual art shows.
 Typically, the number of artists selected for exhibition varies with each iteration and one of these shortlisted artists is awarded the prize of £40,000, the largest art prize in Britain and one of the most significant in the world.

 Board of Trustees

 Professor Michael Tooby, Chair

 Artes Mundi Prize Ltd is a registered charity.
 It is governed by a Board of Trustees comprising widely respected figures from business, the visual arts community and the wider cultural and professional sector.
 Each Board member serves, along with other volunteers, on one or more board committees addressing specific roles, in support of the affairs of Artes Mundi at planning and operational levels.

 Artes Mundi Prize Ltd is a registered non-profit charity that annually relies on support from individuals, corporations, sponsors, trusts and foundations to fund the costs of all our programmes, alongside our core public revenue from Arts Council of Wales and Cardiff City Council.